vuethemes/electra/README.md

   <br>
 </h1>

-<h4 align="center">Electra is a modern ecommerce site built with Vue.js and Tailwind CSS. ✨ We made it easy to start taking action with organized directory structure and component driven development.
-Optimized and structured for junior devs to look like senior devs 💯 Have a look at the official Vue Themes website for a comprehensive list of Vue Themes, features, core values and use cases.</h4>
+<h4 align="center">Electra is a modern ecommerce site built with Vue.js and Tailwind CSS. ✨&nbsp; We made it easy to start taking action with organized directory structure and component driven development.
+Optimized and structured for junior devs to look like senior devs 💯&nbsp; Have a look at the official Vue Themes website for a comprehensive list of Vue Themes, features, core values and use cases.</h4>

 <p align="center">
   <a href="https://img.shields.io/badge/">